ringbuffer-org/computer_music_basics/website/posts/origins.rst

 Most of the active music programming environments, such as Puredata, Max/MSP, SuperCollider or CSound, are descendants of the MUSIC languages.
-%
 Graphical programming languages like Max/MSP and Puredata were actually born as patching and mapping environments.
-%
-Their common ancestor, the \textit{Patcher}, developed by Miller Puckette at CCRMA in the 1980s, was a graphical environment for connecting
+Their common ancestor, the Patcher, developed by Miller Puckette at CCRMA in the 1980s, was a graphical environment for connecting
 MAX real-time processes and for controlling MIDI instruments.